Henry Flad: Death

-His death occurred June 20, 1898, at Pittsburgh, Pennsylvania, where he stopped on his way home from a meeting of the Mississippi River Commission to visit Mr Godfrey Stengel, a lifelong friend who had come with him on the same ship to America forty nine years before.
-He died very suddenly of acute heart failure while walking to Highland park in company with Mr and Mrs Stengel.
-Up to the last moment he was in excellent spirits and died without pain as without fear.
+He died on 20 June, 1898, at Pittsburgh, where he stopped on his way home from a meeting of the Mississippi River Commission to visit Godfrey Stengel, a lifelong friend who had come with him on the same ship to America forty-nine years before.
+His cause of death had been identified as acute heart failure while walking to Highland Park in company with Stengel.